yvg/yvg.github.io/src/md/drafts/leaving-us-big-tech-in-one-week.md

 For this I introduced a few tools:
  - [Unattended-upgrades](https://wiki.debian.org/UnattendedUpgrades), so OS security patches install themselves.
  - [Renovate](https://docs.renovatebot.com), to bump our infrastructure images and to fix vulnerable dependencies in our apps.
 It merges security patches itself.
- - [Trivy](https://trivy.dev), to monitor the images we run for known vulnerabilities.

 Patches that require a reboot get staged on weekday nights.
 If the reboot is successful it gets applied to the production environment.
 I hope to automate this further with a combination of Forgejo Actions, faru agents, and replicas to avoid downtime.